nus-cs2103-AY2021S1/ip/docs/README.md

 # Fei User Guide

 ## Introduction
-Fei is a Task Manager application, it uses Command Line Interface(CLI).
+Fei is a Task Manager application; it uses the Command Line Interface(CLI).
-It can help people (who prefers typing to voice/mouse command) to manage their tasks more efficiently.
+It can help people (who prefer typing to voice/mouse command) to manage their tasks more efficiently.

 ## User interface
 ![UI](Ui.png)